ralfyang/Zinst/README.md

 Example)
-zinst set 'cat /etc/hosts;pwd' -h web[01-09].test.com	-- Send a command to seperated hosts

-zinst mcp ./test.* /data/var/ -h web[01-09].test.com 	-- File copy to seperated hosts
+zinst ssh 'cat /etc/hosts;pwd' -h web[01-09].test.com	-- Send a command to seperated hosts zinst mcp ./test.* /data/var/ -h web[01-09].test.com 	-- File copy to seperated hosts

 zinst install hwconfig-1.0.2.zinst -same		-- for overwrite the package as a same version zinst i hwconfig-1.0.2.zinst -downgrade			-- for downgrade the package as a lower version

+zinst install hwconfig -stable			<- for package apply as a latest version automatically

 zinst list -files hwconfig				-- list-up file of the hwconfig package zinst ls -files /data/bin/hwconfig			-- find a package as a file zinst list -zicf hwconfig				-- see the index file of package